storkme/lightshow-web/readme.md

 ## Scripts

+In order of how likely you are to need them....!

+1. `serve-watch:jit` - serve the plain JIT version of the site.
+2. `build` - build the app with AoT compilation
-* `cleanup` - delete dist & build folders
+3. `cleanup` - delete dist & build folders
+6. `serve:dist` - run a mini web server locally on port 9001 and serve the contents of the dist/ folder.
+Useful for testing your built code.
-* `explorer` - run `source-map-explorer` (great for figuring out why your main.bundle.js is like 11MB)
+4. `explorer` - run `source-map-explorer` (great for figuring out why your main.bundle.js is like 11MB)
-* `ngc` - run the angular compiler
-* `build` - build the app with AoT compilation
-* `build:jit` - build the app in the conventional way (using JIT compilation)
+5. `build:jit` - build the app in the conventional way (using JIT compilation).
+You might want to do this if the regular, AoT build is failing.
-* `serve-watch:jit` - serve the plain JIT version of the site.
-* `serve-watch:aot` - serve an AoT compiled version of the site (can be a little buggy - probably best to use `serve:jit` instead)
+7. `serve-watch:aot` - serve an AoT compiled version of the site *(can be a little buggy - probably best to use `serve:jit` instead)*
-* `serve:dist` - run a mini web server locally on port 9001 and serve the contents of the dist/ folder.

 ## TODO

 * Some kind of css preprocessor - maybe scss??
-* Maybe testing?